Keeping on track

 PhD mentor a quick guide

 The mentor will support and guide you as well as stimulate you to critically look at and reflect upon your learning objectives and outcomes.
 In the context of your personal and scientific development, your mentor should discuss career progress with regard to your specific goals (research and education), ambitions and interests.
 Your mentor can advise you regarding your choices for elective subjects and where necessary offer feedback on research project results, conclusions and ideas.
-Your mentor will also act as mediator should conflicts arise during any phase of your PhD.
 Confidentiality will be maintained at all times.

 Also see institute specific information in the time line.

-Specific for PhD candidates of the Radboudumc Gradauate School
+Specific for PhD candidates of the Radboudumc Graduate School

 Tasks of the mentor